norcalbiostat/prof_website/content/students/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "The awesome people I get to work with" subtitle = "Past and Present. :star: indicates I serve(d) on their committee (not working)"
+title = "The awesome people I get to work with" subtitle = "Past and Present"

 [content]
   # Choose which groups/teams of users to display.